goauthentik/authentik/website/docs/user-group-role/access-control/manage_permissions.md

 To view _global_ permissions for a user:

 1. Go to the Admin interface and navigate to **Directory -> Users**.
-2. Select a specific user by clicking on the name, to open the user's details page.
+2. Select a specific user by clicking on the name (this opens the user's details page).
 3. Click the **Assigned Permissions** tab at the top of the page (to the right of the **Permissions** tab).

 ### View group permissions